Karl von Harrach

 Karl von Harrach (1570 – 16 May 1628) was a nobleman, statesman, and diplomat in the Holy Roman Empire.
 Over the course of his career, he became involved in the internal power struggle over the Holy Roman crown.
 In 1627, he received the Spanish version of the Order of the Golden Fleece.

 Biography

-Harrach was born in 1570 as second child of Leonhard IV Graf von Harrach and Maria Jacobea Gräfin Hohenzollern.
+Born in 1570 into illustrious House of Harrach, Karl was the second child of Leonhard IV, Count von Harrach (1542-1597) and his wife, Countess Maria Jacobea of Hohenzollern-Sigmaringen (1549-1578).
 In 1590, he bore the Austrian flag at the funeral of Archduke Charles II.
 He served as the chamberlain of Archduke Ernest of Austria.
 On 11 August 1595, he was appointed by emperor Rudolf II to Lower Austrian Regimentsrat.